47chapters/letsgo/docs/how-to/send-notifications-to-slack.md

 ## Send notifications to Slack

-One challenge with middle tier and background work is that it happens behind the scenes, and the outcome of the processig is difficult to observe as it happens.
+One challenge with middle-tier and background work is that it happens behind the scenes, and the outcome of the processing is difficult to observe as it happens.
 Logs are collected in CloudWatch, but these are usually used for post-mortem analysis.

-In the early stages of product development, and in the early stages of a startup life, it is often useful and exciting to be notified in real time about interesting events happening in the system.
+In the early stages of product development, and in the early stages of startup life, it is often useful and exciting to be notified in real-time about interesting events happening in the system.
 A customer just paid you a monthly subscription fee.
 A new customer signed up.
 A customer upgraded their plan from freemium to paid.
 A customer churned.
 One useful way of staying on top of such events is to send an automated notification to Slack.

 LetsGo boilerplate makes sending notifications to Slack easy.

 First, create a [Slack incoming webhook](https://api.slack.com/messaging/webhooks) that allows sending notifications to a specific channel in your Slack workspace.
-You will end up with an URL that looks similar to `https://hooks.slack.com/services/T05U3L3AHGV/B0....QNB/U0F....RrQ`.
+You will end up with a URL that looks similar to `https://hooks.slack.com/services/T05U3L3AHGV/B0....QNB/U0F....RrQ`.

-Add a new environent variable to `apps/worker/.env` and `apps/api/.env` files to enable slack notifications when [running locally](../tutorials/building-and-running-locally.md):
+Add a new environment variable to `apps/worker/.env` and `apps/api/.env` files to enable slack notifications when [running locally](../tutorials/building-and-running-locally.md):

 ```bash
 LETSGO_SLACK_URL={your-slack-incoming-webhook-url}